ionhashicorp/vagrant-hashi/07-1consul-2clients-mesh/README.md

     - listens on TCP-9090
     - makes further requests on localhost TCP-5000
   - envoy-sidecar-proxy-web (client1)
-    - listens on TCP-8000 and forwards request to envoy-sidecar-proxy-api
+    - listens on TCP-5000 and forwards request to envoy-sidecar-proxy-api
   - envoy-sidecar-proxy-api (client2)
-    - listens receives request from envoy-sidecar-proxy-web
+    - receives request from envoy-sidecar-proxy-web
-    - forwards requests on localhost to port TCP-8080
+    - forwards requests to localhost port TCP-8080
   - api (client2)
     - listens on TCP-8080
-    - envoy-proxy requests sent to api (fake-service binary)
-    - service registered in consul